-Participants who prefer not to complete the questionnaire on paper can complete the questionnaire online via the link on www.activelivessurvey.org (when the survey is open).
+Participants who prefer not to complete the questionnaire on paper can complete the questionnaire online via the link on www.activelivessurvey.org.
 Please note however, that only one response per participant can be accepted.

 I've lost my questionnaire, can you send me another copy?